What Is Ignorance? A Vedantic Definition

 Projection (vikshepa, rajas)

-Vikshepa is the second of ignorance’s two-fold powers.
+Vikshepa is the second of avidya's two-fold powers.
 While avarana conceals, vikshepa projects.
+Vikshepa is often compared with the guna, rajas.
 When watching a movie, we get the same two effects: the concealment of the movie screen, as well as the projection of movement on the screen.
-As a result, we are drawn into the movie—sometimes so much that it can elicit strong emotions.
+As a result, we are drawn into the movie, sometimes so much that it elicits strong emotions of fear or sadness.

 As another example, while shopping for a used car, we might end up buying a new one knowing that it is well outside of our budget.
 Often, the case is that vikshepa exaggerates the positives (it’s a new car!), while avarana conceals the negatives (buying it will mean huge monthly payments and debt).
-Car salesmen are masters at yielding the powers of avarana and vikshepa.
-It’s only when we get home, sitting in our new car in the driveway that we realize that we have been played!
-Rajas means something similar and is also associated with projection (see the gunas).
+Car salesmen are masters at wielding the powers of avarana and vikshepa.
+It’s only when we get home, while sitting in our new car in the driveway, that we realize that we have been played.

 Delusion (moha)

 Delusion, of course, is also avidya.
-It’s the result of the twin powers of avarana and vikshepa, and is best understood as “being under the spell.”
+It’s the result of avarana and vikshepa, and is sometimes compared with being under a spell.
 Total delusion is total blindness to what’s true.
-In the Bhagavad Gita, Krishna is trying to convince Arjuna that he is deluded about his wanting to throw his weapon down and not defend the dharma.
-To get Arjuna to pick up his weapon and fight, Krishna must teach him the “secret knowledge” so that Arjuna can see the truth about what only on the surface, appears to be a hopeless and debilitating situation.
+In the Bhagavad Gita, Krishna is trying to convince Arjuna that he is deluded about his wanting to throw his weapon down and not defend dharma.
+To get Arjuna to pick up his weapon again and fight, Krishna must teach him the “secret knowledge” so that Arjuna can see the truth about what only on the surface, appears to be a hopeless and debilitating situation.
+Saccidanandendra adds.
+"At some place, in so far as it is the cause of the wrong knowledge (mithyajnana), [avidya] is also referred to as the 'cause' (karana), 'seed' (bija) and 'sleep' (nidra, supti), and when that is so, wrong knowledge is then spoken of as the “effect” (karya), “result” (phala) or as “dream” (svapna)."
+[3] We could also include in this list, other terms related to avidya such as “name-and-form” (namarapa), “unmanifested” (avyakta), “nature” (prakriti), “non-perception” (agrahana), and “power” (shakti).
+But how, exactly, are they all related to ignorance?

 Microcosmic ignorance can be thought of as the individual’s creation (jiva shrishti), while macrocosmic ignorance is God’s creation (Ishvara shrishti).
 The individual’s creation is unique due to his or her personal ignorance superimposed on reality—that is, his or her conditioning (habits, tendencies, and like/dislikes).
 This is the reason for not everyone always seeing eye to eye.
 Some will always see the rope as a snake, no matter how many times they are shown it to be otherwise.